umich-hist-399/campus-histories/essays/um-expansion-east.md

 The Arch was and still is a campus landmark, [with growing lore](https://umich-hist-399.github.io/campus-histories/blurbs/arch) attached to it and activities that occur near it.

+The University's expansion to the east offers a case study in the growing pains and benefits of time.
+By analyzing the University's trajectory via urban planning, we can see how needs of individuals are reflected in the architecture and vice versa.

 <div class="carousel">
   <div>